In the short video above, we take a light-hearted look at the confusion over the name of this holiday.

-A United States federal holiday observed on the Third Monday in February.
+A United States public holiday observed on the Third Monday in February at a federal and state level.
 The original version of the holiday was in commemoration of George Washington's birthday in 1796 (the last full year of his presidency).

-The two future presidents who signed, John Adams and Thomas Jefferson, both died on the 50th anniversary of signing the Declaration in 1826.
+Two future presidents who signed the Declaration of Independence, John Adams and Thomas Jefferson, both died on 4 July 1826, the 50th anniversary of the proclamation of independence.

 The 'S' in Harry S. Truman does not stand for anything